 Once you’re settled, head back to Main Street for an evening of romance.
 Share a carafe of wine while dining on Italian specialties at Marco Trattoria.
 Enjoy your meal under the twinkling lights on the front porch or in the elegant dining room filled with local artwork.

-After dinner – if you’re visiting during summer – head over to the renowned Brevard Music Center for a classical concert under the stars during its Summer Music Festival, featuring more than 80 opera, chamber and orchestra performances over 7 weeks.
-Plus, there are music series and special events the center hosts or organizes at other local venues, such as the First Mondays Concert Series and Sundays with Brevard Music Center that run October through May.
+After dinner – if you’re visiting during summer – head over to the renowned Brevard Music Center for a classical concert under the stars during its Summer Music Festival, featuring dozens of opera, chamber and orchestra performances over seven weeks.
+Plus, there are music series and special events the center hosts or organizes at other local venues, such as the First Mondays Concert Series that runs October through May (except January).

 Day 2: Over the River and Through the Trees

-Start your day with coffee and freshly baked pastries and muffins – or something heartier – at Quotations Coffee Café.
-While you’re there, pick up a salad or bistro sandwich for a picnic later in the day.
+Start your day with coffee and freshly baked pastries and muffins – or something heartier – at Bracken Mountain Bakery.
+While you’re there, pick up a sandwich or flatbread for later.

 Next, head farther north to the Blue Ridge Parkway and stop at one or more overlooks to admire the beauty below.
 Don’t miss Looking Glass Rock and Skinny Dip Falls at Milepost 417.
 After a short hike to the falls, take a refreshing dip in the swimming hole.
 Keep the excitement going by heading to Whale Back Falls and the Cove Creek swimming hole, featuring an irregular granite rock resembling a whale breaching the surface.
 Once you’re sufficiently cool, drive back to Brevard proper and the even cooler Oskar Blues Brewery to toast your fun-filled day over a can or draft of craft beer by one of the trendiest craft breweries in the U.S.